audreyfeldroy/cookiecutter-pypackage/docs/tutorial.rst

 This will:

 * Encrypt your PyPI password in your Travis config.
-* Activate automated deployment on PyPI when you push a new tag to master branch.
+* Activate automated deployment on PyPI when you push a new tag to main branch.

 See :ref:`travis-pypi-setup` for more information.